MVPs

 Coda

-I know the concept of a Minimum Lovable Product is popular with designers because it attempts to prevent low quality things from shipping.
-While I am not opposed to this concept i think it can introduce unnecessary work in some situations.
-If you are just trying to see if something might work, minimum valuable is a better goal than lovable.
-People will get value from things that aren't necessary lovable.
-They are merely functional enough to meet a need or satisfy some job to be done.
+I know the concept of a Minimum Lovable Product is popular with designers because it attempts to prevent low-quality things from shipping.
+While I am not opposed to this concept, I think it can introduce unnecessary work in some situations.
+If you are just trying to see if something might work, minimally valuable is a better goal than lovable.
+People will get value from things that aren't necessarily lovable — they are merely functional enough to meet a need or satisfy some job to be done.
 Lovable can come later.